Likely next steps for Neuralink as first human trail gets underway

 According to Arizona State University’s Bradley Greger, an associate professor of neural engineering who first addressed the plausibility of Neuralink’s technology in late 2022, “This technology is going to be such a gamechanger.”

-Professor Greger offers his insights as a neural engineer and based on his experience on working with the Barrow Neurological Institute, on what may be coming from Neuralink’s PRIME study.
+As a neural engineer, Professor Greger offers his insights on what may be coming from Neuralink’s PRIME study.

 Question: How accessible will this technology be to other researchers?